maevadevs/Go-Developer-Advanced/05-Functions/readme.md

 }
 ```

-- We can supply any value or no values at all
+- We can supply any value or no value at all
-- We can also provider a slice, but we have to *spread* it using `...`
+- We can also provide a slice, but we have to *spread* it using `...`
   - **Without the *spread operator*, it is compile-time error**

 ## Multiple Return Values